qikunxiang/MatchingForTeams/README.md

 		% root folder for all log files
 		CONFIG.LOGPATH_ROOT = '~/Logs/';

-## Experiment: business location distribution problem
+## Experiment: retail business problem

 + All the relevant scripts used in this experiment are located in **exp/BusinessLocation\_Exp/**.